Hero Background Image

 Many real estate agents know how to sensitively handle selling a home during a divorce.
 Others have little experience with divorce sales and may not handle your sale with enough sensitivity.
 It's crucial to find an agent who knows how to deal with both parties sensitively and compassionately.

-This is where OpenAgent can help you find a real estate agent with extensive experience dealing with divorce or separation sales.
+OpenAgent can help you find a real estate agent with extensive experience dealing with divorce or separation sales.

 Maggie Owen is one example of a divorcee who found the perfect solution from Open Agent.
 From her first contact, she found Open Agent to be "compassionate," "friendly" and willing to help.
 And that was only the beginning.
 As she says: "Open Agent catered to my needs and found three real estate agents who would help me in my situation.
 They did all the legwork for me.
 Throughout the process, they kept in touch."

-Preparing your house for open homes
+2. Prepare your house for sale

 When you put your home on the market, it's in your mutual interest to get the highest possible price for your home, but that may mean having to spend some money.
 Some of the hidden costs of selling your home include: